rfuehrer/syno_autoshutdown/README.md

 If the button shown in the picture is confirmed, the system will shut down immediately.

+THE WEBSERVER HAS TO BE ACTIVED BY SETTING CONFIG VALUE     WEBSERVER_SHUTDOWN_ACTIVE=1     !

 ## Placeholder variables

 ### Notifications